dkrajzew/gresiblos/docs/use_entries.md

 * **date**
 * **abstract**

-I personally use some further key/value pairs, as visible in the [example template](./use_template.md):
+I personally use some further key/value pairs, as partially used in the [example template](./use_template.md):

 * **copyright_date**
 * **author**